 Pepper to taste

-- For the fennel: Start by pre-heating the oven (top and bottom heat) to 180 degrees Celsius (350 Fahrenheit) and line a baking tray with parchment paper.
+- Start by preheating the oven (top and bottom heat) to 180 degrees Celsius (350 Fahrenheit) and line a baking tray with parchment paper.
 Cut the fennel really, really thin and in small, bite-sized pieces.
 Lay on the baking tray.
 Mix the honey and balsamic vinegar and brush onto the fennel.
 Put into the oven and bake for 20 minutes

-- For the chickpeas: Drain the chickpeas from the can, wash and rub dry with kitchen towel.
+- Drain the chickpeas from the can, wash and rub dry with a kitchen towel.
 Do not skip this step and take some time to get as much moisture out of them as possible.
 This will ensure that the chickpeas crunch up nicely.
-Do not worry about the skin on the chickpeas – some of it wil fall off naturally but you do not need to peel it of each individual chickpea.
+Do not worry about the skin on the chickpeas – some of it will fall off naturally but you do not need to peel it off each individual chickpea.
 Add to a bowl along with the spices and toss.
 Put into a baking dish.
-Once the fennel is done turn the oven to 200 degrees Celsius (400 Fahrenheit) and bake for 15 minutes – toss and then bake for another 15 minutes
+Once the fennel is done turn the oven to 200 degrees Celsius (400 Fahrenheit) and bakes for 15 minutes – toss and then bake for another 15 minutes

-- For the salad: Wash and de-stem the kale leaves from the stem.
-You can simply do this by holding the stem with one hand and pulling along the leaf with the other.
+- Wash and de-stem the kale leaves from the stem.
+You can do this by holding the stem with one hand and pulling along the leaf with the other.
 Finely cut and add to a bowl.
 Generously toss with apple cider vinegar and begin to knead the leaves.
-You want to break down the structure and the kale should fall significantly in on itself.
+You want to break down the structure and the kale should start to fall significantly in on itself.
 This makes the kale more digestible and delicious.
 Work the salad for ca. 5 – 10 minutes.
 Once done, put aside.
-Finely cut the pepper, carrots and oranges and add to the salad
+Finely cut the pepper, carrots, and oranges and add to the salad

-- For the sauce: Simply blend all the ingredients in a blender until creamy and combined.
+- Simply blend all the ingredients in a blender until creamy.
 Add to the salad along with the fennel and combine all the ingredients.

 - Last but not least, toss the crunchy chickpeas on top.
 Enjoy this festive, nutritious and delicious salad!!